anyeZHY/NormalCrafter/README.md

 For business licensing and other related inquiries, don't hesitate to contact `binyanrui@gmail.com`.

 ## 🔆 Introduction
-🤗 If you find DepthCrafter useful, **please help ⭐ this repo**, which is important to Open-Source projects.
+🤗 If you find NormalCrafter useful, **please help ⭐ this repo**, which is important to Open-Source projects.
 Thanks!

 🔥 NormalCrafter can generate temporally consistent normal sequences with fine-grained details from open-world videos with arbitrary lengths.